-Coordinated Entry provides the ability for families and individuals to complete an assessment and schedule an appointment with a Community Supported Solutions Specialistan intake specialist 24/7.
+Coordinated Entry provides the ability for families and individuals to complete an assessment and schedule an appointment with an intake specialist 24/7.
 If a household is experiencing an emergency outside of the scope of Coordinated Entry, they are directed to contact 211 or 911.
-Further, 211 staff are trained to connect households to other emergency services, including emergency shelter and ES such as referrals for persons fleeing or attempting to flee, domestic violence, sexual assault, or stalking, or human trafficking.
+Further, 211 staff are trained to connect households to other emergency services, including ES referrals for persons fleeing or attempting to flee, domestic violence, sexual assault, stalking, or human trafficking.

-Coordinated Entry is used to coordinate local service providers to ensure 24 hours/7 day a week access to emergency shelters for families and individuals in need.
-For families with children, access to emergency shelter managed through a link to a 24 hour on-call advocate who assists with transfers to open beds that are managed through a google doc, coordinated with the CoC Housing Assessment Program.
-Families and individuals can access walk into an emergency shelter for assistance, to be assessed at any time.
+Families and individuals can access an emergency shelter for assistance.
 Agencies providing shelter may access funds in emergency situations to place unsheltered families or individuals in hotels or motels.
 The use of hotel/motel vouchers is intended to be used on a limited basis and paired with a permanent resource quickly.
 Motels may be a primary means of sheltering in times of community emergency such as a pandemic or loss of emergency shelter facility capacity.